Kaioru/nautilus-legacy/README.md

 # Nautilus [![CircleCI](https://circleci.com/gh/Kaioru/nautilus.svg?style=shield&circle-token=a552425db0e34ff7d0d696b421389cc25614b5d6)](https://circleci.com/gh/Kaioru/nautilus)
-Nautilus is a modular server emulator for a certain online game.
+Nautilus is a modular server emulator.

 ## Features
 **Distributed** - Nautilus makes use of Java's RMI API to have a distributed architecture which allows server administrators to easily scale the service depending on the load.